Starting

 • How will your health impact the time and energy you can put towards parenting?

-Parenthood is a choice that is right for many people, but not for everyone.
 Research shows that it is healthy for children and teens to regularly interact with adults who are not their parents, and these relationships can be fulfilling for everyone involved.
 Being a beloved aunt or uncle to the children of friends and family members, volunteering with organizations that work with children, or mentoring students in your workplace are all places to start.

 Amber Dawkins, a mom with CF, enjoying time with her family.